Acting Chief Executive / Chief of Staff

-Paul’s part-time role with the Agency will draw on his business administration and systems experience, dealing with all aspects of accounts payable, payroll, and managing various supply contracts for the agency.
+Paul’s role with the Agency draws on his business administration and systems experience, dealing with all aspects of accounts payable, payroll, and managing various supply contracts for the agency.

 In his spare time Paul, who lives in Hokitika, spends time being walked by his dog.
 He is keen to rediscover the local club ski field scene, while in summer he is a fiercely competitive sailor at the back of the fleet in his vintage boat.

 Liam is a professional maintenance manager with a background in all aspects of mobile plant.
 Previously Liam has worked as a heavy diesel technician, field service technician and maintenance manager, including in mines in Australia.

 As the work programme is nearing completion, Liam has also assumed remaining Diesel Mechanic duties.

 The Greymouth man is committed to health and safety.

 Danie Du Preez